 This memo gave states the go-ahead to set up their own legal frameworks for online gambling, lotteries and poker.
 Most states have been slow to respond, but three states have actually passed legislation to get the ball rolling.

-There are currently 10 licensed casino sites in New Jersey.
-Land-based casinos have the option to operate multiple betting sites, so some of these sites are actually run by the same casino.
 In all cases, these sites are legitimate, licensed and safe places for New Jersey residents to play.

 Nevada was the first state to pass online gaming legislation and host a legal US-based online poker site.
 The legislation made real money internet poker a reality, but it did not legalize traditional gambling.
 To date, online gaming in Nevada is restricted to player vs. player poker.

 In April of 2013, Ultimate Poker opened for business and began dealing real money poker hands to people within Nevada.
 WSOP.com came online four months later as the second-ever legal poker site in the US.